The King’s Trust Group Company

 The Privacy Notice tells you:

 We may update this Privacy Notice from time-to-time so please check it regularly.
-This Privacy Notice was last updated in February 2023.
-If you have any questions about this Privacy Notice or our Cookie Policy- please contact our Data Protection Officer by email or by post using the postal address below.
+This Privacy Notice was last updated in February 2024.
+If you have any questions about this Privacy Notice or our Cookie Policy, please contact our Data Protection Officer by email or by post using the postal address below.

-Prince’s Trust Group Company is a charity that operates in the UK to support the work of The Prince’s Trust Group of charities – including The Prince’s Trust, Prince’s Trust International, Prince’s Trust Aotearoa New Zealand, Prince’s Trust Australia, Prince’s Trust Canada and Prince’s Trust USA.
-The mission of The Prince’s Trust Group is to transform lives and build sustainable communities, by making a positive difference to the lives of young people and under-represented communities.
+The King’s Trust Group Company is a charity that operates in the UK to support the work of The King’s Trust Group of charities – including The King’s Trust, King’s Trust International, King’s Trust Aotearoa New Zealand, King’s Trust Australia, King’s Trust Canada and King’s Trust USA.
+The mission of The King’s Trust Group is to transform lives and build sustainable communities, by making a positive difference to the lives of young people and under-represented communities.

-In this Notice wherever you see the words ‘we’, ‘us’ or ‘our’, it refers to Prince’s Trust Group Company.
+In this Notice wherever you see the words ‘we’, ‘us’ or ‘our’, it refers to King’s Trust Group Company.

 We are registered as a data controller with the Information Commissioner’s Officer (ICO) Registration number ZB436540